 In smaller organisations, it may not be possible for the appeal to be heard by an individual who is wholly unaware of the circumstances surrounding a sanction imposed.
 This does not, in and of itself, render the disciplinary procedure unfair.

-However, the employer must ensure that the decision maker at the appeal was not the decision maker in the disciplinary hearing or involved in conducting the initial investigation
+However, the employer must ensure that the decision maker at the appeal was not the decision maker in the disciplinary hearing or involved in conducting the initial investigation into the disciplinary matter.

 Already a subscriber?

 Click here to login and access the full article.Log in now to read the full article

 Don't miss out, start your free trial today!